oobabooga/text-generation-webui/README.md

 │   │   └── tokenizer.model
 ```

 In both cases, you can use the "Model" tab of the UI to download the model from Hugging Face automatically.
-It is also possible to download via the command-line with
+It is also possible to download it via the command-line with

 ```
 python download-model.py organization/model